cawel/notes-binder/en/documentaries/The Story of India/Episode 1 - Beginnings.md

 * Pakistan parted from India in 1947

 ## Indus Valley Civilization
-* it is a Bronze age civilization
-* the Indus Valley Civilization is also known as the Harappan Civilization
-* because Harappa was the first city archeologists found
 * it is the largest civilization of the ancient world
-* heyday: 2900 BC - 1900 BC
-* it had lots of traders
   * great empire ranging from the Himalayas to the Arabian sea
   * mostly covering present-day Pakistan and northwest India
+  * at its peak, the Indus Civilization may have had a population of well over 5 millions
   * 2000 towns and villages
-* at its peak, the Indus Civilization may have had a population of well over 5 millions
+* it is a Bronze age civilization
+* heyday: 2900 BC - 1900 BC
+* the *Indus Valley Civilization* is also known as the *Harappan Civilization*
+* because *Harappa* was the first city archeologists found
+* it had lots of traders
 * 1500 BC: first definite evidence of an Indian language and literature

 ## Sanskrit